Record giving to non-profits boosting U.S. software company Blackbaud

-NEW YORK (Reuters) - Big data is starting to make its way down to even the smallest non-profit, and fund managers are finding a way to buy in.
+NEW YORK, Oct 16 (Reuters) - Big data is starting to make its way down to even the smallest non-profit, and fund managers are finding a way to buy in.

 Among their favorite targets: U.S. software provider Blackbaud Inc, whose cloud-based software is a favorite among non-profits looking to cash in on the record levels of charitable giving in the United States.